Esharper/GitHub-Practice/reflections.md

 Local reopsitories will only make local changes.
 Remote repositories are done using a server so it can be done with class mates.

 Elgin Sharper

+The resource that i learned about and like is, typing "code" in the git terminal to open vs code.
+Its very helpful and convenient.